jacobdufault/forge/README.md

+**This project has been deprecated and no additional changes are planned.**

 ## Forge

 `Forge` is a set of libraries that are designed to make writing a game easier.
 In some senses it is a game engine.
 The core library in `Forge` is `Forge.Entities`, which has a novel entity-component-system (ECS) implementation.
 There are a number of other libraries which are built around supporting `Forge.Entities` in a game, such as `Forge.Networking`.